Click here for the Baja Experts!

 Open 9 a.m. to 9 p.m.
 A fair selection for these parts, still don't expect much.

-Two telephones in the rear of the store keep locals and tourists in touch with the outside world!
-Phone calls are 10 pesos per minute to the U.S., or just over a dollar.
+Two telephones in the store keep locals and tourists in touch with the outside world!

 • XITAK MARKET